 I didn’t love it, but I enjoyed it infinitely better than BvS.
 Yes, it suffered from two very different directors.
 Yes, that bit where Flash faceplants onto Wonder Woman’s chest was redundant and unnecessary (seriously, Joss).
 Yes, Steppenwolf was not as interesting as he could have been.

 But–it didn’t make my pre-existing depression even worse.
 It was not up its own butt about how “serious” or “grown up” or “real” it was while touting an undeserved level of pretentiousness.
-It did try to pass itself off as smarter than it really was.
+It didn’t try to pass itself off as smarter than it really was.

 Was it a great movie?
 I would say no, and I probably wouldn’t get it on DVD or Blu-ray.
 But it wasn’t bad.
-I prefer it whatever Snyder would’ve done on his own.
+I prefer it to whatever Snyder would’ve done on his own.
 Honestly, I’d rather set my hair on fire than have sat through that.

 Not my favorite DCEU film, but not nearly as bad as everyone says it is.

 As it stands, it’s horribly compromised.
 It’s still miles ahead of Man of Steel, but the other DCEU movies are superior.